revloc02/dndMarkdown/colver-5e-homebrew.md

 _**Example:** Carla is a Cleric in a bad spot.
 The red wizard just threw a fireball at her and Frank the Fighter.
 If she does not succeed at this saving throw she may drop to 0 hit points which would be bad for the entire party.
 She rolled very low.
 A Cleric Hit Die is 1d8 and Carla's Constitution modifier is +1.
 A Fighter Hit Die is 1d10 and Franks Constitution modifier is +3.
 Frank knows that he has a greater chance of helping Carla and he happens to still have his Reaction available.
 He Pushes Himself using his Reaction to spend a Hit Die granting Carla a bonus to her Dexterity save.
 It worked, she made her save and only took half of the damage.
 In narrative, as the fireball comes crashing down Frank covers Carla shielding her from much of the blast.
 Its now Franks turn and he uses his Bonus Action to use Second Wind.
 Everybody is going to make it._

 _In another example, Pat the Paladin recently fell into a pit of lava.
 At the end of the parties long rest Pat spent his last two Hit Dice but the healing came out pretty low.
 Pat is very concerned about the hag they need to visit tomorrow and he doesn't want to be low on health._

-## Invigoration

-Occasionally while dipping into your vitality you will experience a surge of invigoration.
-When you roll the maximum value while spending a Hit Die you can immediately remove 1 level of exhaustion from yourself.